-RSBCK - RTI and COP Stop While in Background Debug Mode
+RSBCK - RTI and COP Stop While in Background Debug Mode Write once in normal modes, anytime in special modes.
+Read anytime.

 - 0 = Allows the RTI and COP to continue running while in background mode. - 1 = Disables both the RTI and COP when the part is in background mode.
-This is useful for emulation. - RTBYP Real Time Interrupt Divider Chain Bypass
+This is useful for emulation.

+RTBYP - Real Time Interrupt Divider Chain Bypass